AI-Powered Field Filling

 Common Questions

-How does AI handle ambiguous or conflicting information?
+How does the AI handle ambiguous or conflicting information?

 Multiple values available:

-• AI selects the mobile number (most common expectation for a generic "Phone Number" field) and assigns medium confidence, surfacing it for review
+• AI selects the mobile number as the most common expectation for a generic phone field and assigns medium confidence, surfacing it for review

 Conflicting values across sources: